As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 What Kind of Rocks Are Found in Illinois?

-There are various types of rocks that you can find in Illinois.
-Some of the most popular are of course the various types of geodes that have different minerals and crystals within, obsidian, agates, flint, yooperlites, chert, coal, limestone, shale, basalt, granite, or shale.
+Illinois contains a variety of rocks.
+Some of the most popular geodes are diverse minerals and crystals, such as obsidian, Geodes, agates, flint, yooperlites, chert, coal, limestone, shale, basalt, granite, or shale.

-Crystal Glen Creek is also an amazing place to find geodes.
-You can find various types, such as aragonite, barite, calcite, dolomite, quartz, selenite, goethite, and pyrite variants, among others.
-The area gravels and streams of Nauvoo also contain geodes and those of Niota.
+Crystal Glen Creek is also a fantastic place to find geodes.
+You can find various types, such as aragonite, barite, calcite, dolomite, quartz, selenite, goethite, and pyrite variants.
+Nauvoo’s area gravels and streams also contain geodes and those of Niota.

 Finding agates in Illinois is relatively easy in comparison.
 The area gravels in Hamilton are an excellent spot to search for them.

-To find flint in Illinois, you should go to either Union County or Alexander County.
-There you might be able to find flint, or you can try your luck in Morrison City, in the surrounding regions, but generally, flint is found in the southern parts of the state, or at the border with Missouri.
+To find Flint in Illinois, you should go to either Union County or Alexander County.
+There, you might be able to find flint, or you can try your luck in Morrison City or the surrounding regions, but generally, flint is found in the southern parts of the state or at the border with Missouri.

 This is also the case if you want to find chert in Illinois.
 Some other great locations include the Shawnee Hills in the southern parts of Illinois or the giant limestone bluffs that sit at the lower reach of the Illinois River Valley.

-Finding proper gemstones in Illinois is quite hard.
-For example, if you want to search for amethyst, you may be able to find it in Calhoun County.
+Finding proper gemstones in Illinois is quite challenging.
+For example, if you want to search for amethyst, you may be able to see it in Calhoun County.
 However, other areas haven’t reported amethyst findings.

 The same goes for rubies.
-Rubies are generally rare throughout the world and yet some believe they might reside in Illinois as well.
+Rubies are generally rare worldwide, yet some believe they might reside in Illinois as well.
 If this is true, then the most likely areas where you might find them are in the old mines and queries.

-When it comes to the gemstone jasper and pyrite, things are simpler.
-You can find jasper in Illinois in Hamilton, the area gravels.
+When it comes to the gemstone jasper and pyrite, things are more straightforward.
+You can find Jasper in Illinois in Hamilton, where the area has gravel.
 You can also try your luck at Bishop Hill, Fayville, the stream gravels, or Thebes.

 TIP: Check out the article below for a complete guide on rockhounding on Lake Michigan beaches: